1985wasagoodyear/AppGroupExample/README.md

 * Allows multiple apps of a developer to share some local data.

-* iOS apps are all sandboxed-they have no access to one another's data under normal circumstances.
+* iOS apps are all sandboxed:
+    * they have no access to one another's data under normal circumstances.

 # Setting up your App Group: